 Why must you make your Wi-Fi network secure? – Because a modem router that broadcasts a Wi-Fi signal can have that signal detected and picked up by a scanner or any other suitably equipped computer that is within its range.
 For that reason, if you only use one computer connected to a broadband modem router, it is best to have it set up close to your telephone line so that it can use a cable Ethernet connection.
-Only experts in how telephone exchanges work who have access to the telephone network can tap into a telephone line.
+Only experts on how telephone exchanges work who have or can gain access to the telephone network can tap into a telephone line.

 Using an Ethernet Powerline network